wp-plugins/bepro-listings/readme.txt

 This plugin is for those looking to implement listing type features into their own custom design.
 Setup categories and control various aspects including, number of images, default search distance, and page details.

 = KEY FEATURES =
-Custom posts - This way the listings are seperate to your other posts in the admin and front end Google Maps api v3.5 - latest with no need for API keys Wordpress Integration - Admin is familiar and integrates with your design Shortcodes & Widgets - Several ways to feature the information and engage your visitor.
+* Custom posts - This way the listings are seperate to your other posts in the admin and front end
+* Google Maps api v3.5 - latest with no need for API keys
+* Wordpress Integration - Admin is familiar and integrates with your design
+* Shortcodes & Widgets - Several ways to feature the information and engage your visitor.
-Admin Options - Control which features and information are available
+* Admin Options - Control which features and information are available

-= Note =
+= NOTE =

 CSS skills are recommended to make the various functionality integrate well with your current theme.
 The css bundled with the plugin is purely to demonstrate capabilities and is based on the default theme.

-= Shortcodes =
+= SHORTCODES =

 * Dynamic Map - Setup a map anywhere showing the last listings on your site e.g. [generate_map show_paging=1]
 * Basic Search - Allow users to search listings e.g. [search_form]